derwesx/WBB-Resampler/README.md

-# File Resampler Application
+# WBB Resampler

-This application resamples data files in `.wbb` format using a specified resampling method (SWARII).
+This application resamples data files in `Nintendo Wii Balance Board (WBB)` format using a specified resampling method (SWARII).
 It is designed with a simple GUI to select input and output folders and process files.

 ## Prerequisites